nus-cs2103-AY2223S1/tp/docs/team/ama-chi.md

 * Implemented add, edit and delete functions for the Meeting class.

 **Contributions to the UG:**
-* Edited formatting to ensure conistency across the User Guide
+* Edited formatting to ensure conistency across the User Guide.
-* Styling and visual touch ups
+* Styling and visual touch ups.

-**Contributions to the DG:** _to be added soon_
+**Contributions to the DG:**
+* Cleaning and formatting.

 **Contributions to team based tasks:**
-* Created Milestones and deadlines
+* Created Milestones and deadlines.
-* Created Issues and assigned them to respective milestones
+* Created Issues and assigned them to respective milestones.
-* Wrote Test cases for Meeting class
+* Wrote Test cases for Meeting class.

 **Review/mentoring contributions:**
-* Reviewed and Merged Pull Request
+* Reviewed and Merged Pull Request.
-* Handled merge conflicts
+* Handled merge conflicts.
-* Discussions on weekly distribution of work
+* Discussions on weekly distribution of work.

 **Contributions beyond the project team:** _to be added soon_